mitogen-hq/mitogen/docs/howitworks.rst

 When the master signals the :py:data:`CALL_FUNCTION
 <mitogen.core.CALL_FUNCTION>` :py:class:`Channel <mitogen.core.Channel>` is
-closed, the slave calls :py:meth:`shutdown() <mitogen.core.Broker.shutdown>`
+closed, the child calls :py:meth:`shutdown() <mitogen.core.Broker.shutdown>`
 followed by :py:meth:`wait() <mitogen.core.Broker.wait>` on its own broker, triggering graceful shutdown.

-During shutdown, the master will wait a few seconds for slaves to disconnect gracefully before force disconnecting them, while the slaves will use that time to call :py:meth:`socket.shutdown(SHUT_WR) <socket.socket.shutdown>` on their :py:class:`IoLogger <mitogen.core.IoLogger>` socket's write ends before draining any remaining data buffered on the read ends.
+During shutdown, the master will wait a few seconds for children to disconnect gracefully before force disconnecting them, while the children will use that time to call :py:meth:`socket.shutdown(SHUT_WR) <socket.socket.shutdown>` on their :py:class:`IoLogger <mitogen.core.IoLogger>` socket's write ends before draining any remaining data buffered on the read ends.

 An alternative approach is to wait until the socket is completely closed, with